 A defective description of the land intended to be conveyed is one of the most frequent instances of title failure in this State.
 In general, it is not what was intended to be conveyed that governs, but what is described in the instrument involved, so that if such description cannot be upheld or sustained, the intention is of no benefit in most transactions.
-In view of this, the attorney . . . in examining a land title must be certain that the description in the instruments involved in a chain of title sufficiently describe the land so it can be identified and located on the ground; and if extrinsic evidence is necessary to be relied upon, that the descriptive words in the deed, or deeds, furnish a basis or guide for the admission of such extrinsic evidence.
+In view of this, the attorney, when examining a land title, must be certain that the descriptions in the instruments involved in a chain of title sufficiently describe the land so the land can be identified and located on the ground; and if extrinsic evidence is necessary to be relied upon, that the descriptive words in the deed, or deeds, furnish a basis or guide for the admission of such extrinsic evidence.
+4

-4 Fred A. Lange & Aloysius A. Leopold, Land Titles and Title Examination § 811 (Texas Practice 2d ed.
-1992).
+Aloysius A. Leopold, Land Titles and Title Examination §§ 15.1-15.3 (Texas Practice 3d ed.
+2005).